TREASURIES-U.S. Treasury yields jump on tighter Fed policy expectations

 "The consumer is going to have its expectations set by what happens when they go to the gas pump or the grocery store.
 And that has the potential to embed a wage price spiral, and I think that's really what we're fearful of," Hoedt said.

-The odds that the Fed is able to conduct a soft landing based on history are fairly low, said Jimmy Chung, chief investment officer at Rockefeller Global Family Office.
+The odds that the Fed is able to conduct a soft landing based on history are fairly low, said Jimmy Chang, chief investment officer at Rockefeller Global Family Office.

 "History will repeat itself.
 The collateral damage will be the economy."